Sweat test

 What will happen during the test?

-• Two pilocarpine gel discs (used to induce sweating) are placed on a clean area of skin on your child’s arm or leg.
-In order to get the pilocarpine into the skin, the area is stimulated using a small electrical current from a torch battery.
+• To get the gel into the skin, the nurse stimulates the area using a small electrical current from a torch battery.
 Your child should sit quietly.
-This takes about five minutes.
+This takes about 5 minutes.

-Will it hurt?
+Will the test hurt?

-In rare cases (about one in 50,000) there is a risk of a minor burn (Wescor Inc. 1999).
+In rare cases (about 1 in 50,000) there is a risk of a minor burn (Wescor Inc. 1999).
+If you have any concerns or questions, please speak to your doctor or nurse.

-How will I find out the results?
+How will I find out my child's results?

 Where can I get more information?